stenzek/duckstation/README.md

 If you must use an older operating system, [v0.1-5624](https://github.com/stenzek/duckstation/releases/tag/v0.1-5624) is the last version which will run.
 But do not expect to recieve any assistance, these builds are no longer supported.

 To download:
  - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download the Windows x64 build.
 This is a zip archive containing the prebuilt binary.
+If you have an ARM64 Windows machine such as Snapdragon, download the Windows ARM64 build.
  - Alternatively, direct download link: https://github.com/stenzek/duckstation/releases/download/latest/duckstation-windows-x64-release.zip
  - Extract the archive **to a subdirectory**.
 The archive has no root subdirectory, so extracting to the current directory will drop a bunch of files in your download directory if you do not extract to a subdirectory.